Have you just opened a new business in town and are looking to learn how to better promote your business through local marketing?

 Here are a few ways you can boost your local search:

-- Update your Google My Business page
+- Update your Google Business Profile account.

 - Update your NAP (name, address, phone number) – make sure it’s text, though, not just an image.